 If equipped with the electronic shift 4WD System, and the instrument panel control is moved to 4X4 LOW while the vehicle is moving above 5 mph (8 km/h), the system will not engage and no damage will occur to the 4WD system.
-Before 4X4 LOW can be engaged, the vehicle speed must be below 5 mph (8 km/h) with the brake pedal depressed and the transmission in N (Neutral).
+Before 4X4 LOW can be engaged, the vehicle speed must be below 5 mph (8 km/h) with the transmission in N (Neutral).
 If your vehicle is equipped with a manual transmission, the clutch pedal also must be depressed.
+The 4x4 Low indicator will flash continuously until these actions are performed by the user.
 This vehicle is equipped with a non-synchronous low range gearset which will not allow the transfer case to shift into 4X4 LOW if vehicle speed is above 5 mph (8 km/h).
 It is recommended that a shift to 4X4 LOW is performed while the vehicle is rolling at a speed below 5 mph (8 km/h).